ATTENTION :

 About The Park

 Pawtuckaway State Park offers a variety of landscapes, with something to do and see for everyone.
-The park includes a large family beach on the lake.
+The park includes a large 700ft family beach on the lake where guests can rent boats and enjoy the scenery.
 There are many opportunities for hiking, with trails leading to many special points of interest, including a mountaintop fire tower; an extensive marsh where beavers, deer, and great blue herons may be seen, and a geologically unique field where large boulders called glacial erratics were deposited when glacial ice melted near the end of the Ice Age.
+The Pawtuckaway Mountains are a small, rocky, circular range that form the outline of an ancient volcanic ring dike dating from 130 to 110 million years ago during the Cretaceous period.

 Beach Policy: The Pawtuckaway State Park beach area often reaches capacity in the morning hours on weekends and holidays and once it reaches capacity the beach will be closed to additional visitors to ensure the safety of our visitors.
 A list of New Hampshire State Park swimming locations is posted here; Kingston State Park and Bear Brook State Park are both approximately a half-hour from Pawtuckaway State Park.
 Alcohol is prohibited at the Pawtuckaway State Park Beach Area